liaisontw/fullStackOpen-Repo/README.md

 ### Part 2: Communicating with server

-- a Rendering a collection, modules
+- a: Rendering a collection, modules
-- b Forms
+- b: Forms
-- c Getting data from server
+- c: Getting data from server
-- d Altering data in server
+- d: Altering data in server
-- e Adding styles to React app
+- e: Adding styles to React app

 ### Part 3: Programming a server with NodeJS and Express

-- a Node.js and Express
+- a: Node.js and Express
-- b Deploying app to internet
+- b: Deploying app to internet
-- c Saving data to MongoDB
+- c: Saving data to MongoDB
-- d Validation and ESLint
+- d: Validation and ESLint

 ### Part 4: Testing Express servers, user administration

-- a Structure of backend application, introduction to testing
+- a: Structure of backend application, introduction to testing
-- b Testing the backend
+- b: Testing the backend
-- c User administration
+- c: User administration
-- d Token authentication
+- d: Token authentication

 ### Part 5: Testing React apps, custom hooks

-- a Login in frontend
+- a: Login in frontend
-- b props.children and proptypes
+- b: props.children and proptypes
-- c Testing React apps
+- c: Testing React apps
-- d End to end -testing
+- d: End to end -testing

 ### Part 6: State management with Redux

-- a Flux-architecture and Redux
+- a: Flux-architecture and Redux
-- b Many reducers
+- b: Many reducers
-- c Communicating with server in a redux application
+- c: Communicating with server in a redux application
-- d connect
+- d: connect

 ### Part 7: React router, styling app with CSS and webpack

-- a React-router
+- a: React-router
-- b Custom hooks
+- b: Custom hooks
-- c More about styles
+- c: More about styles
-- d Webpack
+- d: Webpack
-- e Class components, E2E-testing
+- e: Class components, E2E-testing
-- f Exercises: extending the bloglist
+- f: Exercises: extending the bloglist

 ### Part 8: GraphQL

-- a GraphQL-server
+- a: GraphQL-server
-- b React and GraphQL
+- b: React and GraphQL
-- c Database and user administration
+- c: Database and user administration
-- d Login and updating the cache
+- d: Login and updating the cache
-- e Fragments and subscriptions
+- e: Fragments and subscriptions

 ### Part 9: Typescript

-- a Background and Introduction
+- a: Background and Introduction
-- b First Steps with Typescript
+- b: First Steps with Typescript
-- c Typing express app
+- c: Typing express app
-- d React with types
+- d: React with types

 ### Part 10: React Native

-- a Introduction to React Native
+- a: Introduction to React Native
-- b React Native basics
+- b: React Native basics
-- c Communicating with server
+- c: Communicating with server
-- d Testing and extending our application
+- d: Testing and extending our application